Faheem Ashraf

-Rana Faheem Ashraf (رانا فہیم اشرف; born 16 January 1994) is a Pakistani international cricketer who represents the national side and plays first-class cricket for Habib Bank Limited.
-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).
+Rana Faheem Ashraf (رانا فہیم اشرف; born 16 January 1994) is a Pakistani international cricketer who represents the national side and plays first-class cricket for Faisalabad.

+In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

+Rana Faheem Ashraf is the first Pakistani to take a hat-trick in the T20 format of the game.

-Personal life
+Early life and career

-Born into a Muslim-Rajput family in Phool Nagar, a town located in Kasur, Punjab, his father Rana Muhammad Ashraf is an influential lawyer.
+He was born into a Punjabi Rajput family in Phool Nagar, a town located in Kasur, Punjab.
+His father Rana Muhammad Ashraf is an influential lawyer.

-He has two sisters and seven brothers.
+He has two sisters and six brothers.

+Faheem began his professional cricket journey in 2010 by playing in the inter-district Under-19 competition in the Faisalabad region.
+Later, he played for the Faisalabad Under-19 team before being remarked in 2013, when he played at senior district-level tournament for Kasur, eventually joining the Faisalabad team for the 2013–14 Quaid-e-Azam Trophy.

 Domestic career

-He scored a century on his first-class debut in 2013–14.
+Faheem scored a century on his first-class debut in 2013–14.
 He was the leading wicket-taker in the 2016–17 Departmental One Day Cup, taking 19 wickets.
 He was also the leading wicket-taker for Punjab in the 2017 Pakistan Cup, with eight dismissals in four matches.